elastic/kibana/src/core/MIGRATION_EXAMPLES.md

 });
 ```

 In the new platform, navlinks should not be updated directly.
-Instead, it is now possible to add an `updater` when registering
+Instead, it is now possible to add an `updater` when
-an application to change the application and the navlink state at runtime.
+registering an application to change the application or the navlink state at runtime.

 ```ts
 // my_plugin has a required dependencie to the `licensing` plugin